marcomicera/distributed-k8s/doc/README.md

 For instance, [MongoDB](https://www.mongodb.com/) does not start because of a missing release file:

 ```
-dk8s-pkb STDERR: E: The repository 'https://repo.mongodb.org/apt/ubuntu bionic/mongodb-org/3.0 Release' does not have a Release file.
+kubemarks-pkb STDERR: E: The repository 'https://repo.mongodb.org/apt/ubuntu bionic/mongodb-org/3.0 Release' does not have a Release file.
 ```

 And [Redis](https://redis.io/) simply exceeds [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/):

 ```                                                                    │
-dk8s-pkb STDERR: Error from server (Forbidden): error when creating "/tmp/tmpaIV4bj": pods "pkb-77f34c4d-9" is forbidden: exceeded quota: default-quota, requested: limits.cpu=5, used: limits.cpu=50, limited: limits.cpu=54
+kubemarks-pkb STDERR: Error from server (Forbidden): error when creating "/tmp/tmpaIV4bj": pods "pkb-77f34c4d-9" is forbidden: exceeded quota: default-quota, requested: limits.cpu=5, used: limits.cpu=50, limited: limits.cpu=54
 ```

-Non-running benchmarks are tracked in [issue #5](https://github.com/marcomicera/distributed-k8s/issues/5).
+Non-running benchmarks are tracked in [issue #5](https://github.com/marcomicera/kubemarks/issues/5).

 Please note that [PerfKit Benchmarker](https://github.com/marcomicera/PerfKitBenchmarker) has to be extended so that benchmarks can expose additional information to the [Prometheus](https://prometheus.io/) [Pushgateway](https://github.com/prometheus/pushgateway) (e.g., [Node](https://kubernetes.io/docs/concepts/architecture/nodes/) IDs).
-Besides tracking benchmarks that still have to be extended, [issue #21](https://github.com/marcomicera/distributed-k8s/issues/21) also lists a few previous commits that show how to do this.
+Besides tracking benchmarks that still have to be extended, [issue #21](https://github.com/marcomicera/kubemarks/issues/21) also lists a few previous commits that show how to do this.

 ## [PerfKit Benchmarker fork](https://github.com/marcomicera/PerfKitBenchmarker) changes
 Besides minor bug fixes, the current [PerfKit Benchmarker](https://github.com/marcomicera/PerfKitBenchmarker) fork has been extended with an additional "results writer", i.e., endpoint to which results are exported at the end of a single benchmark execution.